scarchives/archiver_webhook/README.md

 #### Using Pre-built Image

-You can use the pre-built Docker image from GitHub Container Registry:
+You can use the Docker image from GitHub Container Registry, which is automatically updated with every push to the master branch:

 ```bash
 # Pull the latest image